mulle-sde/mulle-craft/README.md

 ## How mulle-craft searches for the *info-folder*

-First the `dependencies/share/mulle-craft/mulle-make` folder will be searched for any matches.
+First the `dependencies/share/mulle-craft/info` folder will be searched for any matches.
 A match is made if the name of the to-be-built project is the same as the *info-folder* name (without extension).

 An *info-folder* may have an extension, which can be one of the simplified **mulle-craft uname** outputs, which are platform specificy.
 A non matching "uname" extension is ignored.
 An *info-folder* with a matching extension is preferred over a matching name with no extension.

+Then the `.mulle-craft/etc/info` folder of the current (mulle-sde) project is searched.

-Finally, if no match has been made,  the projects own `.mulle-make` and `.mulle-make.${uname}` folders  will be considered.
+Finally, if no match has been made,  the projects own `.mulle-craft/etc/info` and `.mulle-make.${uname}` folders  will be considered, if these are dependencies.

 Assume that you are on **darwin** in the following picture, the `.linux` folder will be ignored: